coloringchaos/object-fall-16/assignments/lab-6.md

 Finally, add the servo library at the beginning of your code, then make a variable to hold an instance of the library, and a variable for the servo’s output pin.
 In the setup(), initialize your servo using servo.attach().
 Then in your main loop, use servoAngle to set the servo’s position.

-	#include &lt;Servo.h&gt;      // include the servo library
+	// include the servo library

-	Servo servoMotor;       // creates an instance of the servo object to control a servo int servoPin = 3;       // Control pin for servo motor
+	// creates an instance of the servo object to control a servo
+	// declare the control pin for servo motor, call it servoPin

 	void setup() {
-	  Serial.begin(9600);       // initialize serial communications
+	  // initialize serial communications
-	  servoMotor.attach(servoPin);  // attaches the servo on pin 2 to the servo object }
+	  // attach the servo object to the servoPin
+	}

 	void loop() {
-	  int analogValue = analogRead(A0); // read the analog input
+	  // read the analog input
-	  Serial.println(analogValue);      // print it
+	  // print it to the serial monitor

-	  // if your sensor's range is less than 0 to 1023, you'll need to
-	  // modify the map() function to use the values you discovered: int servoAngle = map(analogValue, 0, 1023, 0, 179);
+	  // make a new int called angle - use the map() function to map the range of your sensor to the range of the servo (which is 0 to 179)

-	  // move the servo using the angle from the sensor: servoMotor.write(servoAngle);
+	  // move the servo using the angle from the sensor with the servo write() function }
-	}

 Related Video: [Code for the Servo & Turn the Servo](https://vimeo.com/93608912#t=2m37s)